slouc/concurrency-in-scala-with-ce/README.md

 **Async:**

-Method `async` is used for modeling asynchronous operations in our cats-effect code.
+Method `async` is used for modeling asynchronous operations in our Cats-Effect code.

-It comes from the `Async` [type class](https://typelevel.org/cats-effect/typeclasses/async.html):
+It comes from the [Async](https://typelevel.org/cats-effect/typeclasses/async.html) type class.

+Its signature is:

 ```
 def async[A](k: (Either[Throwable, A] => Unit) => Unit): F[A]
 ```

-(Note: in cats-effect 3, `Async` will [contain more methods](https://github.com/typelevel/cats-effect/issues/634))
+(Note: in [Cats-Effect 3]((https://github.com/typelevel/cats-effect/issues/634)), `Async` will contain more methods)

-It provides us with a way to describe an asynchronous operation (that is, operation that happens on the other side of asynchronous boundary) in our synchronous code.
+Method `async` provides us with a way to describe an asynchronous operation (that is, operation that happens on the other side of an asynchronous boundary) in our synchronous code.

-Let's say that there is some callback-based method `fetchUser` which queries for some user in a database and possibly returns an error in case something went wrong (e.g. connection to the database is closed).
+Let's say that there is some callback-based method `fetchUser` which retrieves an user from the database and possibly returns an error in case something went wrong.
-The user of this method will provide a callback which will do something with the user and react to error, if it happens.
+The user of this method will provide a callback which will do something with the received user or react to the received error.
-They could look something like this:
+Fetching method and its callback could look something like this:

 ```
 def fetchUser(userId: UserId): Future[User]
 def callback(result: Try[User]): Unit
 ```

-How do we now model an asynchronous operation in synchronous code?
+How do we now model this asynchronous operation in synchronous code?
 That's what methods like `onComplete` are for (see [Future Scaladoc](https://www.scala-lang.org/api/current/scala/concurrent/Future.html)).
 We say that `onComplete` models an operation that happens on the other side of the asynchronous boundary, and it serves as an interface to our synchronous code.